IT Ops automation - The elephant in the room

 Quite simply, the best automation technologies in history have NOT been designed to replace humans; they’ve been developed to make work easier.

 The synergy of people and technology

 Enhancing the competitiveness of businesses requires a partnership between technology and people to deliver better ways of working.
 Intelligent automation – done right – is not about replacing people with technology.
 The opposite should be true: it’s about connecting people, processes and technology to simplify complex processes and improve productivity.

-The right automation strategy works with the human workforce to increase the speed with which tasks can be completed so that humans can spend more time on value-added tasks that require the skills that technology can’t replicate, like strategic thinking, empathy and emotional intelligence.
+The right automation strategy works with the human workforce to increase the speed with which tasks can be completed.
+Humans can then spend more time on value-added tasks that require the skills that technology can’t replicate.
+Such as strategic thinking, empathy and emotional intelligence.

 A brilliant reminder of this is the call to arms by Professor Klaus Schwab, author of The Fourth Industrial Revolution and founder of the World Economic Forum: